- Search The Registry

 - About Us

 - My Account

-Close to 22.7 million eligible voters took part in the four days of polling.
-Many of the voters stood in line for over 12 hours to cast their ballots for the first time.
-The election spotlighted the end of years of struggle led by Black organizations such as the African National Congress (ANC), which sought to put an end to over 300 years of White-minority rule.
+Close to 22.7 million eligible voters participated in the four days of polling.
+Many voters stood in line for over 12 hours to cast their ballots for the first time.
+The election spotlighted the end of years of struggle led by Black organizations such as the African National Congress (ANC), which sought to end over 300 years of White-minority rule.

-At one-minute after midnight on this date in 1994 a new South African Flag was raised replacing the one introduced in 1928.
-This was accompanied by the taking effect of the countries new constitution and bill of rights.
-The Black homelands, formerly a symbol of the racist government, were dissolved and nine new all-race provinces came into being.
+One minute after midnight on this date in 1994, a new South African Flag was raised, replacing the one introduced in 1928.
+This was accompanied by the taking effect of the country's new constitution and bill of rights.
+The Black homelands, formerly a symbol of the racist government, were dissolved, and nine new all-race provinces came into being.
 Nelson Mandela was the winner by a landslide.